 The Auditor General stated that it performed its audit in accordance with GAGAS.
 It did not disclose the scope limitations that it did not fully comply with GAGAS requirements pertaining to continuing professional education and external quality control reviews.
-However, the mission confirmed that the Auditor General is not in full compliance with GAGAS continuing professional education program and external quality control review requirements.
-The Auditor General is responsible for the enclosed auditor's report and the conclusions expressed in it.
-We do not express an opinion on the PaRRSA's fund accountability statement; the effectiveness of its internal control; or its compliance with the grant terms and applicable laws and regulations.1
+However, the mission confirmed that the Auditor General is not in full compliance with the GAGAS continuing professional education program and external quality control review requirements.
+The Auditor General also stated that it performed its audit in accordance with international standards of supreme audit institutions issued by the International Organization of Supreme Audit Institutions (INTOSAI).1 The Auditor General is responsible for the enclosed auditor's report and the conclusions expressed in it.
+We do not express an opinion on the